 It’s easy switching to Sky Broadband, even if you’re currently using a different broadband provider.

 Start by signing up online with Sky, making sure to provide your current landline number if you’d like to keep it.
-During the online order process, Sky will give you a switchover date for the service (typically for around 2 weeks time).
+During the online order process, Sky will give you a switchover date for the service (this will typically be in around 2 weeks time).

 For step-by-step instructions on how to switch to Sky Broadband, please select your current broadband provider below: